markgandolfo/markgandolfo/README.md

 # Hi there 👋, I'm Mark.

 I'm a technologist that lives in Melbourne, Australia.
-I'm a software engineer & product manager who started writing code in his early teens!
+I'm a software engineer, product manager, and technology leader who started writing code in his early teens!

+I have a passion for building things and solving problems.
+I love to hustle to get things done and I enjoy working with teams to create great products.

-I have a website [markgandolfo.com](https://markgandolfo.com) where I write about technology, software development, and product management.
+I have a website [markgandolfo.com](https://markgandolfo.com) that showcases some of the companies and projects I've worked on.

 ## Fun facts